atoledo1/atoledo1/README.md

 <h2>Current Projects</h2>

-⦾ Updated personal portfolio using Next.js and Ant Design
+⦾ Updated personal portfolio using Next.js, Ant Design and Ant Motion

-⦾ Landing page for upcoming startup using HTML, CSS and JavaScript
+⦾ Comercial landing page for startup using HTML, CSS and JavaScript

 ⦾ Homeschooling React.js application as part of developer team